APR 2.0T FSI High Pressure Fuel Pump

 APR HPFP Test Machine

 The APR fuel pump tester is a key element in the APR fuel pump production process.
 With the fuel pump tester we are able to perform several tests to ensure every pump is working to the high standards we have set for it.
 First the fuel pump tester allows us to perform the critical initial break-in of the new pump.
 By bringing the pump up to the full operating pressure, we can confirm that the seals in the pump are properly installed and not leaking.
 We are also able to verify operation of the fuel pump selenoid to ensure the fuel is being injected at the right time and in the right amount.
 Finally, a performance test is performed to make sure that the pump output is within specifications.
 This level of quality control ensures a lifetime of worry free miles with an APR FSI high pressure pump.

 To ensure flawless drivability the APR 2.0T FSI fuel pump requires APR engine management recalibration to allow for the increased size of the APR fuel pump.
-If you already have APR software installed this recalibration upgrade is free, otherwise it needs to be purchased separately.
 Currently, some APR Stage II clients will be able to take advantage of increased horsepower and torque up to 25hp and 35lb ft with APR fuel pump specific engine management performance recalibrations.

 When it comes to a critical component that can mean the difference between winning a race and not finishing at all, motorsport teams must use the best components available.
 Motorsport teams around the world have put the APR High Pressure Fuel Pump though brutal and demanding testing and have proven again and again the reliability and performance you can expect from each and every APR High Pressure Fuel Pump.
 The initial success of the R-GTI and APR's own motorsport team have lead other noteworthy teams around the world to rely on APR.